tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-4.md

 * Support vector machines address both problems.
 They are based on an algorithm that finds a special kind of linear
   model: **the maximum margin hyperplane**.
     * A hyperplane is—it is just another term for a linear model
-* To visualize a maximum margin hyperplane, imagine a two-class data set whose clas- ses are linearly separable; i.e., there is a hyperplane in instance space that classifies all training instances correctly.
+* To visualize a maximum margin hyperplane, imagine a two-class data set whose classes are linearly separable; i.e., there is a hyperplane in instance space that classifies all training instances correctly.
 The maximum margin hyperplane is the one that gives the greatest separation between the classes—it comes no closer to either than it has to.